 ConcentrationHow many spermper millilitreMotilityHow well theyswim forwardMorphologyShape andstructure

-Ronen has a particular interest and clinical focus in this area, and co-authored published material on acupuncture and male fertility together with Dr. Raanan Tal, a urologist who specialized in male fertility.
+3. Clinical collaboration: Ronen has co-authored published material on acupuncture and male fertility alongside Dr. Raanan Tal, a urologist specializing in male fertility — reflecting an integrative approach grounded in both TCM and urology.

 Our approach & what to expect